dim-geo/btrfs-snapshot-diff/README.md

 [python-btrfs](https://github.com/knorrie/python-btrfs) must be installed.

 Program is single threaded, it could use a lot of memory and it puts a lot of read stress in disks.
 It could take many minutes. ionice it & monitor its memory usage.
-Memory usage & execution time depends on the dataset.
+Memory usage & execution time depend on the dataset.
 The program does not perform any write operations.
 Do not modify subvolume/snapshot during execution.

 `subvolume.py [-u] [-r <root tree, default 5>] /path/to/btrfs/ [<subvolume id to ignore1> <subvolume id to ignore2>]`